Alabama State Bar, 2001

 J.D., University of Alabama School of Law, 2001; B.S., Spring Hill College, magna cum laude, 1998

-Ben Goldman is a litigator, successfully defending clients through all stages of federal and state court litigation, including trial and appeal.
-He has represented over fifty Alabama municipalities, utilities, development boards, and other governmental entities.
+Ben Goldman is a member in the law firm of Hand Arendall LLC, a full-service civil firm with offices throughout Alabama in Birmingham, Mobile, Athens, and Fairhope, and he is Chair of the firm’s State and Local Government and Bankruptcy and Creditors Rights Practice Groups.
+Since 2001, Goldman has practiced in Birmingham as a litigator, successfully defending clients through all stages of federal and state court litigation, including trial and appeal.
+He has represented over 50 Alabama municipalities, utilities, development boards, and other governmental entities.
+Pursuant to appointments, he presently serves as City Attorney and Prosecutor for Tarrant, Alabama, City Attorney for Cordova, Alabama, Town Attorney for Mulga, Alabama, and Corporate Counsel for the Birmingham Land Bank Authority.
 Furthermore, Goldman has served as corporate counsel to local, regional, and national businesses, representing them in such matters as contract negotiations, employment issues, and collections, and he has represented and advised lenders and large creditors in bankruptcy proceedings.
-Pursuant to appointments, he presently serves as City Attorney and Prosecutor for Tarrant, Alabama, and as Town Attorney for Mulga, Alabama.

 2012: Municipal Work by Hand Arendall's Goldman Contributes to Breakthrough Year for the City of Tarrant